 How it all started

-The original concept for SketchAR came to Andrey while walking with a friend (Ivan Yakovenko, currently a lead engineer at Target) around San Francisco in June 2012 (in that period, Andrey and Alex were going through the Farminers incubation program by IMI.VC, which invested in their first startup).
+The original concept for Sketchar came to Andrey while walking with a friend (Ivan Yakovenko, currently a lead engineer at Target) around San Francisco in June 2012 (in that period, Andrey and Alex were going through the Farminers incubation program by IMI.VC, which invested in their first startup).
 The point was to follow the virtual lines of a drawing on a real surface by seeing them through a cell phone camera.
 But the time wasn’t right to launch an augmented reality product for mobile devices: Andrey and Alex were deeply involved in the ongoing project, plus in 2012 there were no smartphones suitable for running complex computing processes in order to use AR on them (fundamental challenges still exist).
-The actual development of the SketchAR app only kicked off in August 2016.
+The actual development of the Sketchar app only kicked off in August 2016.

-On the evening of December 30, 2016, just out of curiosity, I posted a draft version of SketchAR on Product Hunt (a website to share and discover new products), specifying that it was still a work in progress.
+On the evening of December 30, 2016, just out of curiosity, I posted a draft version of Sketchar on Product Hunt (a website to share and discover new products), specifying that it was still a work in progress.

 On the morning of December 31, my e-mail box was full of messages from the global media outlets, venture capital funds, and simply curious people.
 We racked up more than 5,000 registrations on the website from those who would like to be the first to access the app.
-That was a confirmation of SketchAR’s attractiveness for a broad audience.
+That was a confirmation of Sketchar’s attractiveness for a broad audience.

-On April 17, 2017, the first (iOS) version of SketchAR officially hit the market.
-Back then, the app was entirely based on the concept of using AR for drawing: it allowed the user to see a virtual sketch on the surface to which the real sketch was going to be applied.
-In 2018, step-by-step drawing tutorials were added to provide users with an enhanced experience.
-In 2019, the SketchAR team succeeded in developing a markerless computer vision tracking system for flat surfaces (patent pending) that released people from making marks in order to “hold” the picture while tracing it.
+On April 17, 2017, the first (iOS) version of Sketchar officially hit the market.
+Back then, the app was entirely based on the concept of using AR for drawing: it allowed users to see a virtual sketch on the surface to which the real sketch was going to be applied.
+In 2018, step-by-step drawing tutorials began to be added as the first pillar of shaping the product that provides artists with the comprehensive creative experience.
+In 2019, Sketchar's team succeeded in developing a markerless computer vision tracking system for flat surfaces that released people from making marks in order to “hold” the picture while tracing it.

-Due to the lack of high-quality solutions using AR to place a virtual image on paper, it was decided to focus on developing an in-house tech approach.
+Due to the lack of high-quality solutions using AR to place a virtual image on paper, it was decided to focus on developing our in-house tech approach.
 It’s still being perfected as a one-of-a-kind way to “glue” virtual objects to difficult-to-track surfaces such as a piece of white paper or a wall.
 The key advantage is that the virtual sketch stays fixed in its place even if the sheet or canvas is moving and the hand is blocking the drawn content or the surface itself by more than 80%.
 The system operates on the basis of computer vision technology, enhanced by neural networks and machine learning.

-Thus, since its introduction, SketchAR has revolutionized the industry as a successful use case of AR to improve human skills and create something beautiful in the real world, regularly being included in the lists of the top AR and AI companies in Europe and the world.
+Thus, since its introduction, Sketchar has revolutionized the industry as a successful use case of AR to improve human skills and create something beautiful in the real world, regularly being included in the lists of the top AR and AI companies in Europe and the world.